Shir0ka/Shir0ka.github.io/_posts/2022-11-22--Final Portfolio Submission.md

 A clique in a graph is a set of vertices all of which are pairwise adjacent.
 In other words, a clique of size n is just a copy of the complete graph Kn.
 We define the clique number of a graph to be the largest n for which the graph contains a clique of size n.
 Any clique of size n cannot be colored with fewer than n colors, so we have a nice lower bound.

 The chromatic number of a graph G is at least the clique number of G.

 **question**
-10.Find the chromatic number of the graph below and prove you are correct.
+Find the chromatic number of the graph below and prove you are correct.

 **answer**

 the chromatic number of a grph is the smallest amount of color needed to color the vertext.
 And two adjection points cant be the same color